 The first reports focus on the demographic characteristics of the children and youth under 21 who are receiving Specialty Mental Health Services (SMHS), based on approved claims for Medi-Cal eligible beneficiaries.
 The reports include data on the demographics of this population by age, gender, race/ethnicity.
-Two types of penetration information is provided for children/youth served and not served.
+Two types of penetration information are provided for children/youth served and not served.
 Both penetration rate tables are also broken out by demographic characteristics.

-Utilization of services reports are shown in terms of dollars, as well as by service in time increments.
+Utilization of services reports are shown in terms of dollars, as well as by service, in time increments.
 The snapshot report provides a point-in-time view of children arriving, exiting and continuing services over a two year period.
 The final report provides a view over the past four years of the time to step-down services (i.e., time to next contact after an inpatient discharge).
+Where possible, the reports provide trend information by displaying information for Fiscal Years (FY) 10/11, 11/12, 12/13, and 13/14.

 Note: The time to step-down report has a change in methodology from the first report produced in February 2015.
-In the initial report only outpatient services provided at least one day after the inpatient discharge were included in the calculations.
+In the initial February report only outpatient services provided at least one day after the inpatient discharge were included in the calculations.
 Starting with this report, any outpatient service that occurs on or after the inpatient discharge is included in the analysis.